alina-101/Capstone/README.md

 This is a Wordle clone.

 Start by guessing a five letter word.

 You have 6 attempts

-You cannot guess a word that you have already guessed Like wordle:
+You cannot guess a word that you have already guessed.

+Like wordle:
 - any correct letters in the correct position will be highlighted in green
 - any correct letter in the incorrect position will be highlighted in yellow